cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- snapshot the RDB DB
 	- go to RDS console and protect the RDS
 	- create a new EB, without RDS, point your APP to existing RDS
-	- perform a CNAME sway or Route 53 update after you confirm the new app is working
+	- perform a CNAME swapß or Route 53 update after you confirm the new app is working
 	- terminate the old env (RDS wont be deleted)
 	- delete the cloudformation stack (as the delete will fail because the RDS db is still around)